 All arrivals other than Maldives citizens must present a certificate of a negative PCR test carried out within the 96 hours prior to departure, clearly showing the name and address of the laboratory, as well as the date of the sample taken.

 The result must be attached to the Traveler Health Declaration form which must be submitted online within the 24 hours prior to arrival.

 Hotels are open and guesthouses reopened to international visitors October 15.
 Tourists are allowed to split stays between hotels.
 However, if you spend more than 48 hours in the Greater Malé area, you must take another PCR test before moving elsewhere.

 Since the discovery of the new UK variant in late December, all travelers arriving from the UK, including transiting passengers, must undergo a 10-day quarantine.
-However, this does not apply to tourists.

 All passengers leaving the airport on arrival will have a health check.

 The Maldives has reported a total of 18,769 coronavirus cases and 60 deaths as of February 23.

 The country began its rollout of the AstraZeneca COVISHIELD vaccine on February 1.